 I started my MCAT prep when I got home from my graduation ceremony.
 If you’re in the same situation I was in, or your exam date is coming up and you don’t feel prepared, I advise you do the following:

 HAVE A GOAL

-To figure out what you should be aiming for, look at the score distribution outlined by AAMC.
+To figure out what you should be aiming for and to analyze MCAT score ranges,, look at the score distribution outlined by AAMC.